 - i.
 Upgrade to the latest version of the TracMercurial? plugin. - ii.
 Remove the default repository specification from the [trac] repository_dir option. - iii.
-Add the main repository as a named repository. - iv.
-Add an alias to the main repository as the default repository (by leaving out the the name, e.g. .alias = main).
+Add the "main" repository as a named repository. - iv.
+Add a hidden alias to the main repository as the default repository.
 This ensures that all links predating the migration still resolve to the main repository. - v.
-Repeat step 3 to add other "named" repositories as needed.
+Repeat step 3 to add other (named) repositories as needed.

-Troubleshooting

-My trac-post-commit-hook doesn't work anymore

-You must now use the optional components from tracopt.ticket.commit_updater., which you can activate through the Plugins panel in the Administrative part of the web interface, or by directly modifying the [components] section in the trac.ini.
-Be sure to use explicit synchronization as explained above. explained above.
+v.
+Nopeat step o to dad other (named) repositories as needed.
+Troubleshooting My trac-post-commit-hook doesn't work anymore You must now use the optional components from tracopt.ticket.commit_updater., which you can activate through the Plugins panel in the Administrative part of the web interface, or by directly modifying the [components] section in the trac.ini.
+Be sure to use explicit synchronization as explained above.